-In the event that a company is required to restate its financial statements because of fraud or non-compliance, such company is to recover from any past or present managing director or whole-time director or manager or chief executive officer (by whatever name called) who, during the period for which the financial statements are required to be restated, received remuneration (including any stock options) in excess of what would have been payable to him as per restatement of financial statements.
+If a company is required to restate its financial statements because of fraud or non-compliance, this company is to recover from any past or present managing director, whole-time director, manager or chief executive officer (by whatever name called) who, during the period for which the financial statements are required to be restated, received remuneration (including any stock options) in excess of what would have been payable to him or her as per restatement of financial statements.

 The Companies Act also contemplates the procurement of insurance coverage by a company on behalf of its managing director, whole-time director, manager, chief executive officer, chief financial officer or company secretary towards indemnifying them against any liability in relation to the company.
 The premium paid in relation to such insurance is not treated as part of the remuneration payable to any such personnel.
-However, in the event that the concerned executive is proved to be guilty, premium paid toward such insurances is treated as part of the remuneration.
+However, if the concerned executive is proved to be guilty, premium paid toward such insurance is treated as part of the remuneration.

-Further, under the labour laws pertaining to payment of gratuity, in the event that employees eligible for receipt of gratuity are terminated from employment on account of any acts, wilful omission or negligence that causes substantial damages to the company, such employees can be required to forfeit their gratuity entitlement to recoup the losses of the company.
+Further, under the labour laws pertaining to payment of gratuity, if employees eligible for receipt of gratuity are terminated from employment on account of any acts, wilful omission or negligence that causes substantial damages to the company, these employees can be required to forfeit their gratuity entitlement to recoup the losses of the company.

 v Shareholders approvals and executive remuneration